Information Technology and Data Science

 Curriculum Guide

-The following is only an example of a four-year Information Sciences degree program and is subject to change without notice.
-Students should consult a Information Sciences program advisor to ensure that they have the most accurate and up-to-date information available about a particular four-year degree option.
+The following is only an example of a four-year Information Technology & Data Science degree program and is subject to change without notice.
+Students should consult a Information Technology & Data Science program advisor to ensure that they have the most accurate and up-to-date information available about a particular four-year degree option.

-An example: Four year plan for Information Sciences Major (Data Science emphasis)
+An example: Four year plan for Information Technology & Data Science Major (Data Science emphasis)

 120 credits necessary to graduate.